atomix/atomix/README.md

 The Copycat cluster consists of two different types of members, [active](#active) and [passive](#passive).
 Copycat's resource behavior differs on each member of the cluster according to the member type.
-Additionally, each Copycat instance maintains several versions of the cluster configuration - one global version and a cluster for each partition of each resource.
+Additionally, each Copycat instance maintains several versions of the cluster configuration - one global version and a cluster for each resource.
 This allows for a flexible replication model where different resources within the same Copycat cluster operate completely independently from each other in terms of leader election and log replication.

 ### Active members